JefferyMcCann/SimpleCalc/README.md

 # SimpleCalc
-I simple two number one symbol calculator app
+a simple two number one symbol calculator app the syntax is number, symbol, number